St Mary’s Church is part of the benefice of Barby and Kilsby. It is part of the Daventry Team Ministry and is in the Diocese of Peterborough

 Barby Church Trust was created in 1979 and is registered under the Charities Act 1960 (No 277482).
 It's objective is to raise funds to help cover major expenditures on the building fabric of St. Mary' Church.

-Ancient buildings such as St. Mary's enhance village life but require on-going attention.
 In 1996 the stonework of the tower, together with lead and other stonework, was restored.
 In 2010/11 there was a major appeal (strongly supported by, but separate from the Trust) to finance repairs to the stonework to the rest of the external stonework.
 Additionally, electric storage radiators were installed in 2000 and in 2013 major electrical repairs and upgrades were carried out.
 In 2015 repairs to the stone and wooden floors have been undertaken with the most worn parts of the stone flooring and areas of rotten wooden flooring being replaced.
+Since 2020 we have provided funds of £12,000 for the kitchen and all installation costs and £7,000 towards the reroofing of the church over the vestry area and £4,000 for the roof over the porch.

 Secretary Pat Webb 01788 890800